determinedguy/cecoret/_pages/about.md

 _________________
 <h3 align="center">Hi there!
 I see that you find my personal blog, shall I introduce myself?</h3>
 <p align="justify">My name is Athal.
-I'm a Computer Science student at the University of Indonesia and an aspiring mobile developer.
-I'm currently learning things related to computer networks and multi-platform development besides studying university courses as part of my degree.</p>
+I'm a Computer Science student at the University of Indonesia.
+I'm currently learning things related to computer networks, infrastructure, and multi-platform development besides studying university courses as part of my degree.</p>

 <p align="center"><strong>The Technologies I Learn and Use</strong></p>